11:00 a.m.–12:30 p.m. ET

 -

-Understand how U.S. DOT SMART Grants have supported innovative transportation projects across U.S. cities.
+Understand how USDOT SMART Grants have supported innovative transportation projects across U.S. cities.

 -